hgarbeil/earthevents/README.md

 Website to display on a map the latest earthquakes, current volcano alert levels, and ongoing wildfires.
 Reads geoJSON data from various sites to get recent data and uses leaflet mapping to viisualize.
 Note that wildfire perimeters and volcano alert levels are limited to within USA boundaries while earthquakes are extracted based on geographic coordinates that a developer could easily modify.
+The source for earthquake and volcano information is from the USGS and recent wildfires from the National Interagency Fire Center.

 Latest version can be demonstrated at https://hgarbeil.github.io/earthevents/.